bita1371/bita1371/README.md

 - 👋 Hi, I’m @bita1371
-- 👀 I’m interested in datascience-ML-data analytics
+- 👀 I’m interested in data science-ML-data analytics
-- 🌱 I’m currently learning python-data analytics
+- 🌱 I’m working as a freelancer data scientist
-- 💞️ I’m looking to collaborate on data sciennce and Ml projects in marketing
+- 💞️ I’m looking to collaborate on data science and Ml projects in marketing - Customer behavior -Text analysis - Time series Analysis
 - 📫 How to reach me bitaazari71@gmail.com

 <!---